ShaiNachum/Supermarket_management_System/README.md

     	- Input correctness checks must be observed.
     	- Const pointers must be used when the function does not change values in the pointer.
     	- You must make sure that the product barcode is unique at the time of receipt.

+## In the second part of the project we were asked to do the following:
+    * Linked lists:

+    * Supermarket:

+    * Binary files:

+    * Text files:

+    * Pointers to functions:

+    * Changes in main: